 - home assessment and environmental modification for those with known risk factors or a history of falling;

 - prescription of appropriate assistive devices to address physical and sensory impairments;

 - muscle strengthening and balance retraining prescribed by a trained health professional;

 - community-based group programmes which may incorporate fall prevention education and Tai Chi-type exercises or dynamic balance and strength training;

 - use of hip protectors for those at risk of a hip fracture due to a fall.

 For children, effective interventions include multifaceted community programmes; engineering modifications of nursery furniture, playground equipment, and other products; and legislation for the use of window guards.
 Other promising prevention strategies include: use of guard rails/gates, home visitation programmes, mass public education campaigns, and training of individuals and communities in appropriate acute pediatric medical care should a fall occur.

-1Within the WHO Global Burden of Disease database, fall-related deaths and non-fatal injuries exclude falls due to assault and self-harm; falls from animals, burning buildings, transport vehicles; and falls into fire, water and machinery.
+(1)Within the WHO Global Health Estimates database, fall-related deaths and non-fatal injuries exclude falls due to assault and self-harm; falls from animals, burning buildings, transport vehicles; and falls into fire, water and machinery.